vklap/go_ddd/README.md

 Even worse, it will sooner than later become spaghetti code - that will be a nightmare to maintain and unit test.

 ### Event-Driven Architecture with EventHandlers to the Rescue
-All the above side effects should best be extracted out of the above code, and handled within other handlers by the framework.
+All the above side effects should best be extracted out of the above code, and handled within other handlers.
 These handlers will be handled in the same way as the command handler, i.e. within units of work of their own - and may trigger other events which will be handled by the framework.

-However, please note that these events will be triggered by the framework - and **not** by calling the bootstrapper's `HandleCommand` method.

 Here are 2 sample event handlers: